brandonyph/MLP-Animation/README.md

-\#How to Animate a Neural Network 1.
-Declare a basic array 2. build a dataframe defining every nodes as rows 3.
-Build a simple neural Network in tensorflow and Keras 4.
-Stack dataframe geenrated per epoch 5.
-Draw individual weights onto each connections and each epoch
+\#How to Animate a Neural Network
+1. Declare a basic array
+2. build a dataframe defining every nodes as rows
+3. Build a simple neural Network in tensorflow and Keras
+4. Stack dataframe geenrated per epoch
+5. Draw individual weights onto each connections and each epoch

+# Remove all objects in current workspace

 ``` r
 rm(list = ls())